James Still (poet): Early life

 Lonie, Still's mother was sixteen when she moved to Alabama due to a tornado destroying the family home.
 His father, J. Alex Still, was a horse doctor with no formal training.
-James Still was born July 16, 1906 near Lafayette, Alabama.
+James Still was born July 16, 1906, near Lafayette, Alabama.
 Still was considered a quiet child but a hard worker.
 He along with his nine siblings worked the family farm.
 They farmed cotton, sugar cane, soybeans and corn.
 At the age of seven, Still began grade school.
 He found greater interest not in the school text books but at home where there was an edition of the Cyclopedia of Universal Knowledge.
 He became enriched with philosophy, physics and the great British poets – Shakespeare and Keats.

 Education

 After graduating from high school, Still attended Lincoln Memorial University of Harrogate, Tennessee.
 He worked at the rock quarry in the afternoons and as a library janitor in the evenings.
-He would often sleep at the library after spending the night reading countless literature.
+He would often sleep at the library after spending the night reading countless works of literature.
 Upon graduation in 1929, he began graduate work at Vanderbilt University in Nashville, Tennessee.
 While at Vanderbilt, he became involved in a controversial miner strike in Wilder, Tennessee.
 The miners were starving due to holding the picket line; Still delivered a truckload of food and clothing for the miners.
 Still graduated with an MA in English in 1930.
 He later completed additional graduate work at the University of Illinois.